 What he needed to give the boy was a memory.
 Not a message.
 The boy would certainly take a memory.
 He would snatch it and be off to examine his prize.
 With the Pensieve already stocked with the relevant one, whatever memory Snape actually gave him could be any memory.
 And I suspect that he knew he could expel a memory even if he was in a full body bind.
 Harry couldn’t speak or blink when Albus (or Draco) had him in one, but he could think, and I suspect that that is probably all that’s needed to expel a memory — if you aren’t trying to be tidy about it.
 All Snape had to do was remain conscious.

 So we don’t really know which memories it was that he expelled as he lay dying.
-Quite probably it was the whole irrelevance of his childhood with the Evans girls, which may have been a satisfaction to the fans, but had no bearing on Harry’s great task.
+Quite probably it was the whole irrelevance of his childhood with the Evans girls, which may have given a great deal of satisfaction to the fans, but had no bearing on Harry’s great task.
 But the very fact that he lived long enough to expel any memory at all means that he died with the certain knowledge that he had fulfilled his task.
 The boy would not be able to resist a trip into Albus’s Pensieve.

 Which Harry found in the Headmaster’s office waiting for him.